 Benzoyl peroxide – Brilliant antimicrobial for killing infected (i.e. red) acne (more on BP here).
 I’ve been dipping into my sister’s ProActiv Step 3 Repair cream, which is a 2.5% BP lotion.
 I cover my T-zone in a thin layer before bed, carefully avoiding the flaky, irritated parts (it can be a bit harsh).

 Lush Ultrabland* – This is a new one for me.
 I decided to try it after finding out that it’s the Lush founders’ desert island product.
 It’s a cold cream style cleanser – a thin layer of the sweet almond oil base stays on the skin after wiping it off with a flannel soaked in hot water.
 I’ve been using this for two weeks so far and it’s been great.
 Since it doesn’t strip the skin of oil, it hasn’t been exacerbating my dry skin through the chilly weather we’ve been having, but it’s still effective enough to get makeup off without breakouts.
 I’m looking forward to trying out other cold creams once I get through this one!

 What are your failsafe skincare products?
 Let me know in the comments!

-Product marked * was provided for review, which did not affect my opinion.
+Product marked * was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.